jeju5/management/cs/aws/aws_developer.md

       * Deployment Group: A set of EC2 instances or Lambda functions where you will deploy new software.
       * AppSpec File: A document that defines actions AWS CodeDeploy will execute
   * CodeDeploy agent is a program that runs code deploy tasks in terminal
+  * You can store revision codes in S3.
+* CodePipeline
+  * You can configure it to trigger a pipeline when code change is committed in repo
+  * If one step in a pipeline fails, the whole flow stops there.